0v3rride/0v3rride.github.io/README.md

 ### Conclusion
 I'd also like to mention that LogonBox Limited & Hypersocket Software allow for the integration of the [yubico key](https://www.yubico.com/works-with-yubikey/catalog/logonbox/) for true multi-factor authentication.
-I'm not entirely sure if this can integrate with the Access Manager product as it can with their cloud solution.
+I'm not entirely sure if this can integrate with the on prem Access Manager product as opposed to the cloud solution.

 ##### Credits